Supported in Office 2010 and 2013 – Word, Excel, PowerPoint, Outlook – on Windows 7 and 8+

 Users can choose to save the entire Outlook msg file, or to separate the attachments from the msg file.

-ndAttach – allows users to select a document from NetDocuments to attach to an existing email message.
+ndAttach – allows users to select a document to attach to an existing email message.
 Users can choose to attach a copy of the document, or insert a link to the document.
+Using the versions dialog, users can attach a specific version.
+There is also an option to attach a comparison of the document from the document's list of attachments.

 Users may choose between adding a link, adding an attachment, or both at the same time during the Outlook ND Attach function.